-Source: Bloomberg, © Merk Investments LLC www.merkinvestments.com/research
+Source: Bloomberg, $\ @$ Merk Investments LLC

-Analysis: The China PMI is now below the 50 level, which divides expansion from contraction.
+Analysis: The Chinese and German Manufacturing PMIs are now below the 50 level, which divides expansion from contraction.
 I'm currently neutral/negative on this picture given my framework.
 Chart Framework: I'd get incrementally negative on the S&P outlook if any of these PMIs fell below 50.
 Would get positive if all readings are above 50.